-The Minister of Labour has therefore approved a Code of Good Practice on the Employment of People with Disabilities in terms of the Employment Equity Act, 1998.
+To address barriers that people with disabilities experience in the workplace, the Minister of Labour has approved a Code of Good Practice on the Employment of People with Disabilities in terms of the Employment Equity Act, 1998.

 The Code is a guide for employers and workers to encourage equal opportunities and fair treatment of people with disabilities as required by the Act.